Bit Digital (NASDAQ:BTBT) Trading 8.3% Higher

 Separately, HC Wainwright assumed coverage on shares of Bit Digital in a research note on Thursday, September 23rd.
-They set a “buy” rating and a $14.00 target price on the stock.
+They set a “buy” rating and a $14.00 price objective on the stock.

 Bit Digital, Inc operates as a bitcoin mining company.
 The company was founded in November 2015 and is headquartered in New York, NY.